markoch/dotfiles/README.md

 ## Credits
 The following sites are very helpful.
-* [dotfiles.github.io](https://dotfiles.github.io/) Your unofficial guide to dotfiles on GitHub.
+* [dotfiles.github.io](https://dotfiles.github.io/) Your unofficial guide to dotfiles on GitHub
 * [gitignore on GitHub](https://github.com/github/gitignore) A collection of useful .gitignore templates

 ## License
 Copyright (c) 2015 Marco Koch

-MIT License, see LICENSE.txt for more details.
+MIT License, see [LICENSE.txt](LICENSE.TXT) for more details.